TASRobotics/guide/github-guide/04-commits.md

 ## Undoing commits

 GitHub Desktop provides a handy undo button that appears after you commit, in case you want to change something.

+## Pushing

+After you commit, your changes aren't on GitHub yet, they are just on your computer.
+To sync with GitHub you have to push your changes.

+Note that you can make multiple commits and push them all at once if you want.